ComposableFi/composable/docs/docs/products/cvm/specification.md

     spawn network="B" salt=0x02 {} // Sub-program spawned on B, with 0x02 as salt, the origin for the instructions is (A, AccountOnA, 0x2)
 }
 ```
-Possible usage is to allow one program execution to act on state of other program execution to restore funds.
+A possible usage is to allow one program execution to act on the state of another program execution to restore funds.

-In the above CVM program, the parent program salt `0x01` is not a prefix of the sub-program salt `0x02`.
-The user is able to make it's Executor origin using a fine grained mode.
+In the CVM program above, the parent program salt `0x01` is not a prefix of the sub-program salt `0x02`.
+The user is able to make its Executor origin using a fine grained mode.
 The following program is an example on how we can spread a salt:
 ```kdl
 Spawn A 0x01 [             // Parent program spawned on A, with 0x01 as salt, the origin for the instructions is (A, AccountOnA, 0x01)
     Call 0x1337,                                        // Call instruction executed on A